-When a regular teacher is to be absent from school and a substitute is needed, it is the responsibility of the teacher to call Automated Substitute Placement and Absence Management System (AESOP).
+When a regular teacher is to be absent from school and a substitute is needed, it is the responsibility of the teacher to enter absences into the Frontline system.
 If possible, such notification should be made the evening prior to the time of absence, or before 6:00 a.m.
 This will help to provide time for obtaining a substitute teacher.